resamaraschi/pg_parquet/README.md

 ## Copy Options
 `pg_parquet` supports the following options in the `COPY TO` command:
 - `format parquet`: you need to specify this option to read or write Parquet files which does not end with `.parquet[.<compression>]` extension,
+- `file_size_bytes <int>`: the total byte size per Parquet file.
+When set, the parquet files, with target size, are created under parent directory (named the same as file name without file extension).
+By default, when not specified, a single file is generated without creating a parent folder.
 - `row_group_size <int>`: the number of rows in each row group while writing Parquet files.
 The default row group size is `122880`,
 - `row_group_size_bytes <int>`: the total byte size of rows in each row group while writing Parquet files.
 The default row group size bytes is `row_group_size * 1024`,
 - `compression <string>`: the compression format to use while writing Parquet files.
 The supported compression formats are `uncompressed`, `snappy`, `gzip`, `brotli`, `lz4`, `lz4raw` and `zstd`.
 The default compression format is `snappy`.
 If not specified, the compression format is determined by the file extension,